kyle-lesinger/dl_dm_rzsm_subseasonal_forecast/README.md

 - 18.)
 07b_plot_forecast_CRPSS_bootstraps_v1.ipynb - Plot CRPSS.
 - 19.)
 07c_SIMULATION_sampling_v1.ipynb - Comptue different metrics across all regions based on sampling methods.
 - 20.)
 08a_CASE_STUDY.ipynb - Plot case studies for each region.
 - 21.)
+O8b - 08e.ipynb - Compute CRPSS based on climatology, persistence, or using the raw forecast as the reference.
+- 21.)
 09a_taylorDiagram.ipynb - Create Taylor diagrams for each region.

+## Functions to call within each jupyter notebook are located in directory /function

 ## **📜 Authors** Kyle Lesinger, Di Tian